So… you want to become a Raiders Manager?

 The FA requires those working in eligible roles with children and young people to pass a criminal records check.
 This is in line with legislation and government guidance and is standard practice.

 This is the first thing you must do.
 It is an essential requirement for all managers to submit Disclosure and Barring Service (DBS) forms to the Club before coaching or managing children.
-This is FA policy and is a fundamental aspect of achieving the clubs Charter Standard status.
+This is FA policy and is a fundamental aspect of achieving the club’s FA 3-Star Accredited status.
 It is the responsibility of all new Managers to make contact with the Club Welfare Officer to complete this process prior to commencing management duties.

 FA Level 1 coaching qualification